Continuing Education Activity

 - Intra-abdominal infections

-Ticarcillin (carboxypenicillin) and piperacillin (ureidopenicillin) have activity against aminopenicillin-resistant gram-negative bacilli (Pseudomonas aeruginosa).
-Are commonly combined with beta-lactamase inhibitors
+Piperacillin (ureidopenicillin) has activity against aminopenicillin-resistant gram-negative bacilli (Pseudomonas aeruginosa).
+They are commonly combined with beta-lactamase inhibitors.

 Cefazolin(IV), cephalexin (PO), cefadroxil (PO)